Instructors: Hans van Ditmarsch and Malvin Gattinger

 Puzzle 2: Can you find the bug?

-In the lectures you have seen ElmGossip and GoMoChe, two programs However, there are also more generic model checkers for epistemic logics like DEMO-S5, MCK and SMCDEL.
-We can also model the gossip problem as a specific model for those programs, they might even be faster, depending on the approach.
-Of course, the different model checkers should agree on the results.
-Sadly, this is not the case between SMCDEL and GoMoChe, for this question:
+In the lectures you have seen ElmGossip and GoMoChe, two programs specifically made for Gossip.
+However, there are also generic epistemic model checkers such as DEMO-S5, MCK and SMCDEL.
+We can model the gossip problem as a specific input for those programs, and they might even be faster, depending on the approach.
+Of course, different model checkers should then agree on the results.
+Sadly, this is not the case between SMCDEL and GoMoChe.

 With four agents (named 0 to 3), after calls 01 and 12 we expect agent 2 to know that agent 0 has secret 1, because 1 knows secret 0, and cannot have learned it via 3 because 1 does not know 3.